tedbot101/devop_cw_group_1/use-case/use-case_2.md

 ### Primary Actor

-Database Manager
+Organization

 ### Trigger

-A request for report is sent to Database Manager.
+A request for report is sent by Organization.

 ## MAIN SUCCESS SCENARIO
+The following reports with given format have been generated and made available to organization
 1. The top N populated countries in the world where N is provided by the user.
 2. The top N populated countries in a continent where N is provided by the user.
 3. The top N populated countries in a region where N is provided by the user.